SISSI: Supernovae in a stratified, shearing interstellar medium. II. Star formation near the Sun is quenched by expansion of the Local Bubble: Recent star formation and SNe in the solar neighborhood

-To account for the uncertainty in the age and simultaneously push the time resolution of the SFH to the limit, we reconstruct plausible age distributions (Appendix~\ref{app:pdfs}) from the available data and set $W = \delta\left(t - t_{\text{form}}\right)$, namely, we take the SFH as the mass-weighted sum of the age distributions of the clusters.
-We account for the uncertainty in the mass by sampling from the posterior distribution, leaving us with a number of sample SFHs.
+To account for the uncertainty in the age and simultaneously push the time resolution of the SFH to the limit, we reconstructed plausible age distributions (Appendix~\ref{app:pdfs}) from the available data and set $W = \delta\left(t - t_{\text{form}}\right)$, namely, we took the SFH as the mass-weighted sum of the age distributions of the clusters.
+We accounted for the uncertainty in the mass by sampling from the posterior distribution, leaving us with a number of sample SFHs.

-We estimate the SN-rate history, by assuming that the SN rate of each cluster remains at an approximately constant value between the onset of SN explosions $t_{\text{delay}}$ after the clusters formation and the life-time $t_{\text{active}}$ of the least massive stars undergoing type-II SN explosions \citep{1999ApJS..123....3L, 2017ApJ...834...25K} and is zero otherwise:
+We estimated the SN-rate history, by assuming that the SN rate of each cluster remains at an approximately constant value between the onset of SN explosions $t_{\text{delay}}$ after the clusters formation and the life-time $t_{\text{active}}$ of the least massive stars undergoing type-II SN explosions \citep{1999ApJS..123....3L, 2017ApJ...834...25K} and is zero otherwise: